angular/angular/aio/content/guide/static-query-migration.md

 {@a why-specify-static-false}
 ### ​Why do I have to specify `{static: false}`?
 Isn't that the default?

-The goal of this migration is to transition apps that aren't yet on version 9 to a query pattern that is compatible with version 9.
+The goal of this migration is to transition applications that aren't yet on version 9 to a query pattern that is compatible with version 9.
 However, most applications use libraries, and it's likely that some of these libraries may not be upgraded to version 8 yet (and thus might not have the proper flags).
 Since the application's version of Angular will be used for compilation, if we change the default, the behavior of queries in the library's components will change to the version 8 default and possibly break.
 This way, an application's dependencies will behave the same way during the transition as they did in the previous version.